Skip to content

 anchorectl image add docker.io/centos:latest --from registry --platform arm64 --force

-Check the Web UI once again to see the arm64 architecture in the Image SHA and also check out the Changelog tab.
-You can see the new Architecture but also how this changed over time.
-This is what we call SBOM drift.
-Drift can help us detect deeper security issues, we will cover this more in a later lab on policy enforcement.
-This can uncover changes in everything from Architecture changes like this example to more nuanced package changes.
+Check the Web UI once again to see the arm64 architecture in the Image SHA and also check out the 'Changelog' UI tab.
+You can see the new Architecture, but also which of the contents/software changed.
+This leads to another topic called SBOM drift.
+SBOM Drift can help detect deeper security issues, we will cover this more in a later lab on policy enforcement.

 Let's run through an example: